Search over 4 Maltalier dogs across Australia

 Exercise

-A daily walk of 30 minutes, combined with playtime and mental stimulation, will be sufficient for most Maltaliers.
-They enjoy interactive games like fetch, hide and seek or puzzle toys to challenge their minds.
+A daily walk of 30 minutes, combined with playtime and mental stimulation, suffices for most Maltaliers.
+They enjoy interactive games like fetch, hide and seek, or puzzle toys to challenge their minds.

 Training

 Maltaliers, being intelligent and eager to please, are generally easy to train.
-However, their training needs to be consistent and engaging to ensure success.
+However, their training must be consistent and engaging to ensure success.

 This is general information and should not be relied on for adopting or purchasing advice.